qorix-group/docs-as-code/docs/how-to/faq.md

   For now please run `bazel run //:ide_support` and restart VS Code.

-### uBc
+### ubc

-Currently, uBc is not aware of our metamodel.
+Currently, ubc is not aware of our metamodel.
 As a result, checks and auto-completion features are not available.

 We plan to explore improvements in this area in the future together with useblocks.
+These features are on the immediate roadmap.

 ## Do we need to write custom Python code for every Metamodel check?